agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-02-07-micrometer-metrics/README.md

 Capturing key system metrics, especially on I/O interfaces, is essential to system observability.
 Micrometer is a mature framework for collecting metrics, is well supported by vendors of metrics collector products, and can directly integrate with the popular open-source libraries used in EDC.

 The [OpenTelemetry Metrics](https://opentelemetry.io/docs/reference/specification/metrics/) library standard was also considered, but it is currently experimental and still lacks broad vendor and library support.
-It is likely to catch up in the midterm future, at which point Micrometer might be swapped.
+It is likely to catch up in the medium-term future, at which point Micrometer might be swapped.

 The [OpenTelemetry agent](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/supported-libraries.md#libraries--frameworks) already supports collecting metrics from Micrometer, and [exposing them](https://github.com/open-telemetry/opentelemetry-java/blob/main/sdk-extensions/autoconfigure/README.md) to a Prometheus endpoint.
 Prometheus is a widely used open source standard for exposing application metrics via an HTTP endpoint.
 On Azure, the [Application Insights agent](https://docs.microsoft.com/azure/azure-monitor/app/java-in-process-agent) natively forwards metrics from Micrometer to Azure Application Insights.